 Giraffe Heroes Project honors compassionate risk-takers who are largely unknown, people who have the courage to stick their necks out for the common good, in the US and around the world.
 When we tell their stories over social and traditional media, others are moved to stick their necks out too, helping solve significant public problems important to them.
 As long as there are Giraffe Heroes, there’s hope.

 Telling the series of heroes may be the oldest strategy in the world for motivating people into brave, compassionate action—and it works.
 See www.giraffe.org for books, blogs, curricula, speeches and trainings that can help your school succeed in inspiring students to courageous and compassionate action.
-Two full curricula can be downloaded for free from The Giraffe Heroes Project.
+Two full curricula, on for K-2, one for young teens, can be downloaded here.
+Both were created by the Giraffe Heroes Project.

 The Global Oneness Project is a free multimedia platform that brings the world’s culture alive in the classroom by using stories as a pedagogical tool for growing minds.
 Their collection of documentary films, photo essays, and lesson plans highlight cultural, environmental, and social issues with universal themes including our common humanity.